Holic75/Baldurs-gate-dnd-3.5/README.md

 	Starting from level 1 ninja can spend one point from ki pool to become invisible for 10 seconds.
 	Starting from level 4 ninja can alternatively spend one point from ki pool to create 1d4 mirror images of herself or become blurred (+3 AC, +1 Saving throw bonus) for 10 seconds or detect invisible creatures.
 	Starting from level 7 ninja can alternatively spend one point from ki pool to become hasted for 10 seconds.
-    Starting from level 10 ninja can alternatively spend one point from ki pool to make all her attacks for next round stun opponents unless they make a Saving throw vs. Death.
+  Starting from level 10 ninja can alternatively spend one point from ki pool to make all her attacks for next round stun opponents unless they make a Saving throw vs. Paralyze (with penalty equal to one quarter level of ninja rounded down).
-    Starting from level 13 ninja can alternatively spend one point from ki pool to heal 10 Hit Points to <PRO_HIMHER>self and neutralize any poison.
+  Starting from level 13 ninja can alternatively spend one point from ki pool to heal 10 Hit Points to herself and neutralize any poison.
-    Starting from level 16 ninja can alternatively spend one point from ki pool to place <PRO_HIMHER>self under the effect of improved invisibility spell for 10 seconds.
+  Starting from level 16 ninja can alternatively spend one point from ki pool to place herself under the effect of Improved Invisibility spell or use True Sight ability for 10 seconds.
+  Starting from level 19 ninja can alternatively spend one point from ki pool to place herself under the effect of Improved Haste spell for 10 seconds.

 – Gets one bonus feat at levels 22 and 28.
 Disadvantages:
 – May not wear any armor or use shields.